seanh/seanh/posts/2023/01/14/bitwarden.md

 I use the same PIN for all my Bitwarden clients (and also for my offline backups, see below).
-It's a reasonably simple password and I type it often, so I'm able to memorise it and don't need to save it or write it down anywhere.
+It's a reasonably simple password and I type it often, so I'm able to memorise it.

 For convenience I set the [vault timeout](https://bitwarden.com/help/vault-timeout/) in all of my PIN-locked clients to **4 hours** which is the longest option.